- Android™ 10 or higher

 Smart Lock types

 - On-body detection - Keeps your device unlocked when you're carrying it.

 - Trusted places - Keeps your device unlocked when you're in a trusted location.

 - Trusted devices - Keep your device unlocked when a trusted Bluetooth device is connected.

 Enable Smart Lock

 - Make sure you've set a pattern, PIN, or password for your screen lock.

-- Find and tap Settings → Security → Trust agents.
+- Find and tap Settings → Security → (More security settings) → Trust agents.

-- Drag the slider beside Smart Lock (Google) to the right.
+- Drag the slider beside Smart Lock (Google)/Extend Unlock (Android 14) to the right.

 - Tap the back arrow next to Trust agents.

 - Find and tap Smart Lock/Extend Unlock (Android 14).

 - Enter your pattern, PIN, or password.
-You need to enter this screen lock whenever you want to change your Smart Lock settings.
+You must enter this screen lock whenever you want to change your Smart Lock settings.

 - Select a Smart Lock type and follow the on-screen instructions to enable it.

-- The Smart Lock feature may not be available in every market, country, or region.
+- The Smart Lock feature may only be available in some markets, countries, or regions.
 Also, remember that Smart Lock as a security feature is less secure than a pattern, PIN, or password.

-- The Smart Lock feature is developed by Google™, and the exact functionality may change over time due to updates from Google.
+- Google™ develops the Smart Lock feature, and the exact functionality may change over time due to updates from Google.